 This syllabus should be regarded as a tentative document and subject to change.
-Any changes to the syllabus or course structure will be announced in class.
-Because students will be held accountable for any changes in the syllabus, it is incumbent upon students to attend class meetings on a regular basis.
+However, any changes to the syllabus or course structure will be explicitly announced in Canvas.
+Because students will be held accountable for any changes, it is incumbent upon students to attend to the announcements posted in Canvas and email